 - 1. Discuss the clinical background of obesity, noting the various definitions. - 2.
 Discuss the epidemiology of overweight and obese individuals in the United States, based on age, race, and socioeconomic status. - 3.
 Describe the pathophysiology of obesity, including genetic and environmental factors. - 4.
-Identify the risk factors for and comorbidities of obesity.

-- 5. Explain the various treatment modalities for overweight/obese patients. - 6.
-Describe dietary and physical activity recommendations. - 7.
-Discuss available pharmacologic agents, including indications and adverse reactions, used to treat obese/overweight patients. - 8.
+Identify the risk factors for and comorbidities of obesity. - 5.
+Explain the various treatment modalities for overweight/obese patients. - 6.
+Describe dietary and physical activity recommendations. - Discuss available pharmacologic agents, including indications and adverse reactions, used to treat obese/overweight patients. - 8.
 Discuss surgical options, including restriction and bypass operations. - 9.
 Outline considerations necessary when caring for patients for whom English is a second language.

-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the PRACTICE RECOMMENDATION evidence-based source, are also included so you may determine the validity or relevance of the information.
+EVDERSE EVIDENCE-BASED PRACTICE RECOMMENDATION So you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.